 -Inquire into the forces and individuals that contribute to shaping an artist’s legacy

 -Research their own questions in relation to the themes of the course

 -Engage with their peers and with the field of artist-endowed foundations

 -Communicate effectively through speaking, listening, and writing

 Delivery Method: Fully remote

-Prerequisites: Interested students should email Liz White at email@example.com.
-Determination will be given based on a statement of interest and evidence of prior academic preparation.
+Prerequisites: To express interest in joining this class, email Liz White at firstname.lastname@example.org.
+Determination will be given based on statement of interest and evidence of prior academic preparation.

 Course Level: 4000-level